Daiki48/dnfolio/content/2025-01-08_updated-templates-for-axum-and-tera.md

 +++
-title = "Updated templates for Axum and Tera" description = "I responded to an issue that was created in my past template projects for Axum and Tera." slug = "Updated templates for Axum and Tera" [taxonomies] tags = ["Rust", "Axum", "Tera"] languages = ["English"]
+title = "Updated templates for axum and Tera" description = "I responded to an issue that was created in my past template projects for axum and Tera." slug = "Updated templates for axum and Tera" [taxonomies] tags = ["Rust", "axum", "Tera"] languages = ["English"]
 +++

-## I have a project I created to try out with Axum and Tera
+## I have a project I created to try out with axum and Tera

-Over a year ago, I deployed a simple website with [Axum](https://docs.rs/axum/0.6.18/axum/) and [Tera](https://docs.rs/tera/1.19.0/tera/index.html).
+Over a year ago, I deployed a simple website with [axum](https://docs.rs/axum/0.6.18/axum/) and [Tera](https://docs.rs/tera/1.19.0/tera/index.html).

 [axum-tera | Daiki48](https://github.com/Daiki48/axum-tera)